 Local Tip #4: Stand Up Paddle Through the Canals

-Stand up paddle boarding is a fantastic full-body workout that’s surprisingly easy in calm waters.
+Stand-up paddle boarding is a fantastic full-body workout that’s surprisingly easy in calm waters.
 Luckily, the north side of Holiday Isle is home to canals and backwaters in no-wake zones, offering up the perfect water for beginner SUP adventures.

 If you’re traveling with an inflatable paddle board, simply find a public access point to park and drop your SUP in the water.
 Just getting your toes wet?
 Try a demo first with local paddle board company BOTE Boards, across from the Destin Harbor.
-Or, rent a fleet of SUPs for the whole family with one of the area’s many water sport rental companies.
+Or, rent a fleet of SUPs for the whole family with one of the area’s many water sports rental companies.

 Local Tip #5: Rent a Boat and Head to Crab Island

 Not for the faint of heart, Crab Island is a submerged sandbar located in the Choctawhatchee Bay to the northeast of Destin Harbor.
-Locals will attest that Crab Island isn’t always the most family-friendly experience–particularly on big holiday weekends–but can be family-friendly if you play your cards right.
+Locals will attest that Crab Island isn’t always the most family-friendly experience–particularly on big holiday weekends–but it can be family-friendly if you play your cards right.
 Accessible only via boat, always consult with a local water sports rental company to help you find the right boat for your group and give you pointers on how to make the most of your day on Crab Island.